A simplex-type algorithm for continuous linear programs with constant coefficients: M-CLP pivots

 An M-CLP pivot uses the solution in validity region $\V$ with non-empty interior to construct the solution in a neighboring validity region with non-empty interior $\W$.
 Let $\L(\theta),\,0<\theta<1$ be a parametric line of boundary parameters, such that $\L(\theta) \in \mbox{interior of } \V, \, \theta < \otheta$, $\L(\theta) \in \mbox{interior of } \W, \, \theta > \otheta$, and $\L(\otheta)$ is on the boundary of $\V$ and of $\W$.
 We assume that at the collision point $\L(\otheta)$, the collision from $\V$ as well as the collision from $\W$ are both of types (a)--(f).
 In an M-CLP pivot we will start from the region $\V$ with optimal base sequence $(\K_n,\J_n)_{n=0}^{N+1}$, and with a specified type of collision, and we will show how to retrieve the collision from the other side, and from it construct the base sequence $(\K'_n,\J'_n)_{n=0}^{N'+1}$ optimal in $\W$.

-There are three types of pivots: \begin{compactitem}[-] \item Pivots that involve only changes from $(\K_n,\J_n)_{n=1}^{N}$ to $(\K'_n,\J'_n)_{n=1}^{N'}$, which are pivots on the internal SCLP, similar to SCLP pivots described in \cite{weiss:08}.
+There are three types of pivots: \begin{compactitem}[-] \item Pivots that involve only changes from $(\K_n,\J_n)_{n=1}^{N}$ to $(\K'_n,\J'_n)_{n=1}^{N'}$, which are pivots on the Internal-SCLP, similar to SCLP pivots described in \cite{weiss:08}.
 We refer to these as internal pivots. \item Pivots that involve changes from $(\K_n,\J_n)_{n\in \{0,N+1\}}$ to $(\K'_n,\J'_n)_{n\in \{0,N'+1\}}$ in which the solution at the collision point is unique.
-We refer to these as bounday pivots of type I. \item Pivots that involve changes from $(\K_n,\J_n)_{n\in \{0,N+1\}}$ to $(\K'_n,\J'_n)_{n\in \{0,N'+1\}}$ in which the solution at the collision point is not unique.
-We refer to these as bounday pivots of type II. \end{compactitem}
+We refer to these as boundary pivots of type I. \item Pivots that involve changes from $(\K_n,\J_n)_{n\in \{0,N+1\}}$ to $(\K'_n,\J'_n)_{n\in \{0,N'+1\}}$ in which the solution at the collision point is not unique.
+We refer to these as boundary pivots of type II. \end{compactitem}

 We now describe all the possible types of pivots: